 After the initial rush of the engagement…I’m so excited!
 I have to call everyone I know!
 Oh my God, I get to buy a WEDDING DRESS!!…another exciting point will probably enter your head: the wedding registry.
 And why wouldn’t it?
 After all, you’re basically just running wild through Bed, Bath, and Beyond with a scanner that magically adds coveted household items to your wish list with all the ease and whimsy of writing a letter to Santa Claus.
 But before you get too carried away, there are a few things you need to know:

 1.)
 Choose items with a large price range.
-Some guests may be able to splurge on that $350 Stand-up Mixer, whereas other may only be able to buy one of the $12 attachments.
-There’s nothing wrong with going for high-dollar accessories, but in order to give everyone a fair chance in getting you a gift from your registry, make sure to have some low priced items on their too.
+Some guests may be able to splurge on that $350 Stand-up Mixer, whereas others may only be able to buy one of the $12 attachments.
+There’s nothing wrong with going for high-dollar accessories, but to give everyone a fair chance in getting you a gift from your registry, make sure to have some low-priced items on there too.

 2.)
 Choose stores that are part of a chain.
 There might be a darling little ma-and-pa shop just down the street from your home that you would love to create your entire registry from, but that would be a bad idea.
-It’s better to choose stores that have different locations throughout the country, meaning your grandma can shop at the store in her own town she’s comfortable in on her own time before making the trip to come to your wedding.
+It’s better to choose stores with different locations throughout the country, meaning your grandma can shop at the store in her own town she’s comfortable in on her own time before making the trip to your wedding.

-An online registry also means people will have a place to look to see how your names are spelled.
-Sure you might have known your friends and family all your life, but they may have no clue how to spell your fiancé’s name.
+An online registry also means people will have a place to look to see how their names are spelled.
+You might have known your friends and family all your life, but they may not know how to spell your fiancé’s name.

 4.)
 Choose gifts that are easy to ship.
 Many guests won’t be able to make it to your wedding, it’s just a fact of life, but that doesn’t mean they don’t want to be involved, so many of them will still want to be able to get you a wedding gift.
 So choose some gifts that will be foolproof to ship.